Smudge202/smudge202.github.io/_posts/2016-07-23-clean-space-lunar-orbit.md

 ### Law of Cosines

 So, our exploration ship has attained orbit around Earth.
 It's sensors have located a satellite body (the Moon), and it's time to get our geek on.
-So, what information can get from observing these two objects?
+So, what information can we get from observing these two objects?

 ![spacecraft orbiting earth](https://s3-eu-west-1.amazonaws.com/pub.sketchboard.io/images/56764aa8-6a9e-4e0b-b4bf-873558e164f0.png?updated=1469416250650)
 _<sup>NB: Clearly not to scale</sup>_